YHA Cambridge – The stalwart stopover

 YHA Liverpool Albert Dock - Culture on a budget

 Beatles obsessive?
 Football fan?
 Art lover?
 Nightlife nut?
 Liverpool has some seriously strong cultural attractions – from the modern panache of Tate Liverpool to the subterranean bolthole of The Cavern Club – and our comfortable, brightly decorated hostel sits close to the centre, with the Albert Docks laying minutes away.

 YHA Manchester – Purpose-built with a modern feel

 A fabulous canal-side location makes this purpose-built hostel one of the most popular in the network, being a stroll away from Manchester’s key sights.
-This is a city of music, museums and where-it’s-at vibes – and its 2018 Christmas markets run from 9 November onwards.
+This is a city of music, museums and where-it’s-at vibes – and its 2019 Christmas markets run from 8 November onwards.
 Late night?
 No problem.
-There’s 24-hour access.
+The market closes at 9pm.

 YHA Oxford – See the university city

 Ah, Oxford.
 The spires, the pubs, the literary associations hidden around every corner.
 The city centre is compact and walkable, which makes YHA Oxford – located right next to the train station, a short wander from the key attractions – a great option for everyone from families to festive shoppers.
 Our verdict?
 Top-class honours.